nemo0622/pokeemerald-expansion/README.md

 - Over 350 Pokémon from Generations 1-9 in a beautiful GBC style!
 - Pokémon Reworks ported from Pokémon Emerald Seaglass, with new rebalancing + polish!
 - Day/Night System with FakeRTC
-    - Every second in real time is 20 seconds in game
+    - Every second in real time is 60 seconds in game (Pokémon Legends Arceus system!)
+    - Comes with Day/Night Encounter Differences!
+All found in Documentation
 - DexNav functionality, including bug fixed from Emerald Seaglass
     - Including Cheat Code to show all DexNav Pokémon from the start: "JUSTSHOWME"
-- NPC speaker name shown above text box ("speakername" command)
 - Cheat Code system, with many helpful cheats and ways to shake up repeat playthroughs!
     - Codes for 99 items, such as Rare Candies and Nuggets
     - Codes for a random starter of a selected type (good for monotype runs or randomized starters!)